justinmetros/rollup-issue-for-gitter/README.md

 # Rollup Issue with External Jquery

+### Update:
+This was a confirmed bug by Rollup author and has been fixed in the latest release :)

 ### Issue:
+This is a repor for a conversation on Gitter regarding an issue.

 I would like to keep jQuery as an external dependency, but some jQuery plugins ( [Slick](https://www.npmjs.com/package/slick-carousel) in this case ) have a require('jquery') statement in them.

 ### Getting Started